MaverikMinett/Agape-Typescript/ts/string/README.md

 - titalize

-The first letter of each word is capitalized with the exception of `a, an, and, if, in, of, on, the` which are only capitalized if they are the first word in the string, otherwise they are converted to lowercase.
+The first letter of each word is capitalized with the exception of `a, an, and, at, be, but, by, for, if, in, of, on, the, to` which are only capitalized if they are the first word in the string, otherwise they are converted to lowercase.

 - tokenize